benoitc/gunicorn/docs/source/settings.rst

 **Default:** ``'127.0.0.1'``

-Front-end's IPs from which allowed accept proxy requests (comma separate).
+Front-end IPs from which to accept proxy requests (comma separated).

-Set to ``*`` to disable checking of Front-end IPs (useful for setups where you don't know in advance the IP address of Front-end, but you still trust the environment)
+Set to ``*`` to disable checking of front-end IPs (useful for setups where you don't know in advance the IP address of front-end, but you still trust the environment)

 .. _raw-paste-global-conf: